openconfig/reference/rpc/gnmi/decimal64-deprecation.md

 Another significant inefficiency of the use of Decimal64 is one of inter- organizational human communication.
-The gNMI specification and Protocol Buffer definition include two ways of rendering fractional values, Decimal64 and float_val.
+The gNMI specification and Protocol Buffer definition include two ways of rendering fractional values, Decimal64 and double_val.
 Because of this, we have some vendors using one or the other or both methods for various paths.
 Downstream clients need to handle both cases and convert Decimal64 to float where it appears.
 There is often the question of, “What matches the official OpenConfig schema”.
-The goal of this proposal is to codify that answer as float_val for gNMI.
+The goal of this proposal is to codify that answer as double_val for gNMI.